cozy/cozy-ui/docs/README.md

 If you plan to build a webapp to run on Cozy, you'll probably want to use a simple and elegant solution to build your interfaces without the mess of dealing with complex markup and CSS.
 Then Cozy UI is here for you!

+## React components (styleguidist)

+Check out [UI components](./react/) to see how to use ready made React components.

 ## CSS Styleguide

-Check the [styleguide](https://docs.cozy.io/cozy-ui/styleguide) to see all the variables, mixins, classes, utilities and how to use them with only CSS classes.
+Check the [styleguide](./styleguide/) to see all the variables, mixins, classes, utilities and how to use them with only CSS classes.

-## React components

-Check out [UI components](https://docs.cozy.io/cozy-ui/react/) to see how to use ready made React components.

 ## Usage